 Turning the national action plans on antimicrobial resistance into action requires a dedicated budget and committed stakeholders.
 The coordinating group has an important function to engage the relevant actors and make sure resistance is addressed in appropriate strands of work.
 Important components of the plan are likely already carried out in some form but may have to be scaled up or be adapted to more specifically address resistance.
 Other components will be new.

 Implementation is probably the most challenging part of the policy process.
 In many cases, lack of policy implementation is a result of disproportion between the ambition of the policy and the resources and capacity available to actually implement it.
-Therefore, a proper resource analysis and planned budget allocation is key, as described in the previous section.
+Therefore, a proper resource analysis and planned budget allocation is key, as described in Develop a national action plan.
 Implementation should be built on existing structures, policies, and programs where available.